mirvibro/compas_rrc_start/README.md

 # Welcome to (working title robot project dynamic (dis)assembly)

 Working title robot project dynamic (dis)assembly does this and that.
-A python script tells cobot ABB GoFa12 1500 127cm what to do using compas_rrc.
+A python script tells cobot ABB GoFa12 1500 127cm what to do using [compas_rrc](https://github.com/compas-rrc/compas_rrc).

 Soon, a camera will be mounted on the robot, it will perform a scanning routine, which then gives a collection of pictures to be photogrammetrated and meshed.
 A pickup order is generated and executed.

 # Installation guide

-This guide is taken from the origin of this fork, the (compas_rrc_start repository)[https://github.com/compas-rrc/compas_rrc_start].
+This guide is taken from the origin of this fork, the [compas_rrc_start repository](https://github.com/compas-rrc/compas_rrc_start).

 ## Requirements